What do "throttled" or "slower speeds thereafter" mean?

 Everything you do on your phone, that uses the internet, will come from your data plan unless you are connected to a WiFi network.

-RedPocket mobile plans include unlimited talk, text, and cellular data.
-Certain plans have a specific amount of high-speed data and after that is used, speeds will be slower -- throttled to 512kbps.
+RedPocket mobile plans include unlimited talk and text, with a select amount of cellular data.
+Plans have a specific amount of high-speed data and after that is used, speeds will be slower.